-The strategic objectives as outlined in this Document can be broken down into four main themes:
+Our Diversity Document provides a starting point for creating and implementing university policies surrounding diversity and inclusion.
+The strategic objectives in this document can be broken down into four main themes:

-Accessibility and study success for students whose background makes studying at a university a less likely course of action for them.
+- accessibility and study success for students whose backgrounds might make studying at a university a less obvious choice for them;

-Recruitment, selection, appointment, encouragement and retention of staff from diverse backgrounds.
+- recruitment, selection, appointment, promotion and retention of colleagues from diverse backgrounds;

-Identification and encouragement of good practices and knowledge exchange.
+- identification and stimulation of good practices and knowledge exchange.

-In 2019, the Executive Board discussed the UvA's Diversity Document and how it can be implemented with the academic community in various ways.
-It was discussed within the University Forum and the Senate, and also made available to students and staff for comment on the online platform denkmee.uva.nl.
-The responses to these consultations were incorporated into a document which was submitted to the Central Works Council and the Central Student Council.
+In 2019, the Executive Board discussed the UvA's Diversity Document and how to implement it with the academic community in various ways.
+The University Forum and the Senate discussed it and students and staff could comments on the denkmee.uva.nl platform.
+Responses from these consultations were included into the final document which was sub to the Central Works Council and the Central Student Council and then approved.

 “The Diversity Document describes how we can foster an inclusive learning and working environment where all students and staff members can feel at home and which increases the quality of our education and research and our impact on society.”President of the Executive Board Geert ten Dam